 Schooling in Shanghai

 Shanghai’s academic standards are high, with a good choice of international schools.
 There is a list of international schools here on a respected Shanghai realty website.
 The list includes websites and telephone numbers, so you can contact the schools direct to find put the costs.
-There is also a comprehensive list of Shanghai schools here, which includes average tuition fees.

 China cost of living increasing in the cities